AKA Djakku, Maralwanga, Maralwonga

 Peter Marralwanga created paintings for close to 20 years and during that time institutions collected many of his finest works.
 He began painting prior to the formation of any art centres in Arnhem Land and sold works to Dorothy Bennett, Jim Davidson and others, who infrequently visited his outstation on buying trips.
 Marralwanga became an active member of Maningrida Arts and Culture upon its establishment in the late 1960’s and, in the absence of all but a few private galleries, it was through the Government owned Aboriginal Arts and Crafts marketing company that he gained greater recognition as it opened galleries in each of the State capitals between 1970 and 1987.

 His work first appeared on the secondary market in 1994 when all three of those offered failed to sell.
-However, over the next three years, his paintings fared much better with all nine of those offered finding willing buyers and, since that time, 20 have sold while seven have not.
-Overall his success rate is a very healthy 73% at auction, although his best year was as long go as 1999, the year his record sale was achieved for Untitled (Saltwater Crocodile) c.1972.
+However, over the next three years his paintings fared much better with all nine of those offered finding willing buyers.
+Overall his success rate is a very healthy 76% at auction, although his best year was as long go as 1999, the year his record sale was achieved for Untitled (Saltwater Crocodile) c.1972.
 This large bark measuring 210 x 90 cm sold for $21,850 at Sotheby's in June of that year against a presale estimate of $15,000-25,000 (Lot 15).
 The painting is of exquisite beauty and detail, with shades of purple ochre unique to Marralwanga’s country.
 Though it is characteristic of his style in its diverse arrangement of the clan design that illuminates the rotund crocodile in motion, its age and subject sets it apart from many of his other works.
 A white figure sits above the figure of the Crocodile lying on a vast plain background, clearly resembling an artifact of some ethnographic importance.
-In contrast works such as Mimih Spirit Dancing at Catfish Ceremony 1979 are distinctive for their innovative pattern and intricacy, This work sold for a considerable $13,200 at Sotheby’s in July 2005 when estimated at $10,000-15,000 (Lot 56).
+In contrast, works such as Mimih Spirit Dancing at Catfish Ceremony 1979 are distinctive for their innovative pattern and intricacy, This work sold for a considerable $13,200 at Sotheby’s in July 2005 when estimated at $10,000-15,000 (Lot 56).
 And in November 2006, despite an estimate of just $3,000-4,000 a magnificent Lorrkon, Hollow Log Coffin, c.1977 sold for $10,200, and became his highest priced sculpture to date.
 (Lot 83).

 Despite his success at auction there have been some notable failures.
 Luma Luma c.
 1980 which had sold for $9,200 in 1999, failed to resell in 2006 at an estimate of $15,000- 25,000 despite being a stunning piece.
-Though smaller than the work that holds his record it was still a substantial painting measuring 172.5 x 50.5 cm and certainly looked to have all the ingredients required to break a record that had stood for seven years.
-In the buoyant mood of the market its failure to sell seems to indicate that Marralwanga’s works may have reached a plateau.
-Another minor work Jati the Frogs, 1975 failed to sell at Sotheby’s in 2003 while carrying an estimate of $4,000-6,000 and when offered a year later with an estimate of just $2,000-3,000 failed once more to find a buyer.
-Though his best works achieve good prices, only four have sold for more than $10,000 while eight have achieved between $5000 and $10,000 and 13 have sold for $2500-5,000.
-This is not particularly encouraging when compared to results achieved by many, far less important, desert painters.
+Though smaller than the work that holds his record, it was still a substantial painting measuring 172.5 x 50.5 cm and certainly looked to have all the ingredients required to break a record that had stood for seven years.
+In the buoyant mood of the market, its failure to sell seems to indicate that Marralwanga’s works may have reached a plateau.
+Another minor work, Jati the Frogs, 1975, failed to sell at Sotheby’s in 2003 while carrying an estimate of $4,000-6,000 and when offered a year later with an estimate of just $2,000-3,000 failed once more to find a buyer.
+Though his best works achieve good prices, only nine have sold for more than $10,000.
+This is not particularly encouraging when compared to results achieved by many far less important desert painters.
 His average price for paintings is low at just $5,374 yet both of the sculptures that have appeared to date have sold at an average price of $6,780.

-While his sale rate is high, there is no doubt that the trajectory of Marralwanga’s works on the secondary market has, undeservedly in my opinion, not compared favourably to that of his contemporary Yirawala, Though some of Marralwanga’s works, particularly of crocodile headed rainbow serpents appear a little frightening, perhaps even garish to the Western eye, his work unique and his figures are animated and full of life.
+While his sale rate is high, there is no doubt that the trajectory of Marralwanga’s works on the secondary market has, undeservedly in my opinion, not compared favourably to that of his contemporary Yirawala.
+Though some of Marralwanga’s works, particularly of crocodile headed rainbow serpents appear a little frightening, perhaps even garish to the Western eye, his works are unique and his figures are animated and full of life.
 He is an artist who is certainly worthy of far greater recognition by serious collectors.
 During 2010 two sales entred his top ten results, as well as one in 2011.
 Though Sotheby's July 2010 sale suffered poor results, Maralwanga’s lively Yawk Yawk bark (Lot 82) become his third highest career result selling for $11,400.
 Another powerful Namarnkon (Lightning Man) image became his ninth best result.
-During 2011 he was the 95th best performer during bringing his AIAM ranking to135th amongst all artists of the movement.
+During 2011 he was the 95th best performer, bringing his AIAM ranking to135th amongst all artists of the movement.
+2017 saw another work displace previous top ten results, when Borlung the Rainbow Serpent sold for $11,780.
 There is reason to believe that this success should be sustained over the years ahead.

 Marralwanga explained the interplay in his work, between stylistic conventions and his own personal interpretation, as being ‘half secret one, half ordinary one' (cited in Taylor 2004: 123); one half being determined by Marralwanga’s own emotional response to every day life on the land and the other half by the more formalised spiritual connotations of that same land.
 Thus Marralwanga’s work carries layers of meaning.
 At one level, that of his distinct visual aesthetic and interpretation, but always underneath remains a link to deeper spiritual meaning.